|

 Introduction

-Print Censor is an easy-to-use program designed to record a printer's usage statistics
+Print Censor is an easy-to-use program designed to record a printer usage statistics

 and to simplify the management of network printers.
-Using Print Censor only, you can
+With Print Censor you can save

 After a user exceeds a specified quota, access to the printer is denied.

-Print Censor gives you all necessary information about every print job:
+Print Censor gives you complete information about every print job:

 Using Print Censor you can:

-Print Censor can determine and store print jobs created under various operating systems:
+Print Censor can monitor and store print jobs created under various operating systems:

-and other Unix versions.
+Microsoft Windows, Mac, Linux and other.
 Print Censor features an improved print jobs manager.
-All basic

 features remote management of printers installed on other computers.
 You can also